UN targets on Afghan resettlements 'doable' says EU, but without commitments | DW | 07.10.2021

 The EU says it will be up to individual member states to accommodate an influx of Afghan refugees in need of help

-EU member states failed Thursday to commit to a United Nations Refugee Agency (UNHCR) demand for governments to resettle 42,500 Afghans who need protection over the next 5 years.
+EU member states failed Thursday to commit to a United Nations Refugee Agency (UNHCR) demand for governments to resettle 42,500 Afghans who need protection over the next five years.

-"Countries will also take into account other ways of protecting people," Johansson told reporters in Brussels.
+"Countries will also take into account other ways of protecting people," Johansson said.
 "We had a broader approach to protecting people at this forum."

-UN High Commissioner for Refugees Filippo Grandi told the 'High-Level Forum on providing protection to Afghans at risk' that 85,000 people should be provided with protection over the coming 5 years and that the EU should take in half of that number.
+UN High Commissioner for Refugees Filippo Grandi told the EU's high-level forum on providing protection to Afghans at risk that 85,000 people would need protection over the coming five years and that the EU should take in half of that number.

 "I was overwhelmed by the support of the member states" said Commissioner Johansson.
 "We are right in the middle of resettlement pledges for next year and the member states are ready to increase them."